Limited access update (2020)

 About the Archives

-The Living Skies Regional Council Archives is responsible for collecting, preserving and making available for research records of The United Church of Canada Living Skies Region and the former Saskatchewan Conference.
-The collection includes records from Methodist, Presbyterian, Congregational and local union churches in Saskatchewan prior to 1925, as well as local, presbyterial and Conference records of the United Church of Canada, from 1925 onwards.
+Our archives contains records from Methodist, Presbyterian, Congregational and local union churches in Saskatchewan prior to 1925, as well as local, presbyterial and Conference records of the United Church of Canada, from 1925 onwards.
+These include:

-- Records created by local Saskatchewan congregations – e.g. baptism, marriage, and burial registers; historic membership rolls and communion rolls; minutes of church boards and committees; printed annual reports; local church histories;
+- Local Saskatchewan congregations – baptism, marriage, and burial registers; historic membership and communion rolls; meeting minutes of congregations, church councils, boards and committees; printed annual reports; local church histories, photographs and scrapbooks;

-- Records created by Saskatchewan-based United Church groups, including United Church Women (UCW), Women’s Missionary Society (WMS), and Women’s Association (WA);
+- Saskatchewan-based United Church groups, e.g. United Church Women (UCW), Women’s Missionary Society (WMS), and Women’s Association (WA) – minutes, membership lists, histories and scrapbooks;

-- The location (city or town) where the baptism, marriage or burial took place.
+- The location (city or town) where the baptism, confirmation, marriage or funeral took place.

 - The church or other site (e.g. town hall) in that location where the ceremony took place.

-- The date of the baptism, marriage or burial – approximate year, if necessary.
+- The date of the ceremony – approximate year, if necessary.

 - The purpose of your inquiry (e.g. family history, passport, research for a book).